amandardz/BarScout/README.md

 # BarScout

 ## Description
 This web application allows you to find and save bars in different cities, states, and counties.
-You will be able to keep track of favorite bars and creates notes for each favorite bar.
+You will be able to locate the bars near the searched location on a map.

 ## User Story
 As a user, I want to be able to search by city, state, county in order to find bars within the user provided criteria.
-This allows the user to keep track of favorite bars within user provided criteria.
-This allows the user to also make notes about favorite bars.
+As a user, I want to also be able to see the bars around the user provided criteria on a map.

 ## Wireframe
 <img src='docs\assets\images\mobile-homepage.PNG' alt='Mobile Homepage Wireframe'>